 Some suggestions to achieve optimal result

 Concentrating on the educational content

 As I have mentioned, the design and content of my first animation was simple.
-Before making the next one, I had to review my content repeatedly and continuously to make sure it was interesting enough to keep my students focus but clear and easy enough for them to understand.
+Before making the next one, I had to review my content repeatedly and continuously to make sure it was interesting enough.
+The purpose is to keep my students focus but clear and easy enough for them to understand.
 I even asked my cousin for help with some objective comments.

 Elaborating sound and image of the animation

 To prepare for the next class, I got help from a friend of mine, who was working for an animation studio.
 She helped me to perfect my video to the smallest details.
 She even gave me some advice on improving my message included.
 This time, all students complemented on sound and image effect and also the content included.
 We carried out a small test after class, the result was significant.
 Nearly all of them remember all information correctly without cheating and I almost burst into tears to see it.

 However, it did not satisfy me as sometimes the class was still quiet, and I could sense their mood going down.
 Therefore, I combined some other methods with animation.
 I wanted them to involve more in the class and communicate with each other.
 I created some cards and activity sheets with the animation characters to open a discussion.
 That’s when I finally found the solution to the problem of how to make learning fun.

 I came back to my cousin’s case and use animation to tutor her, I could really feel her joy of learning at that moment.
 She even used animation for her presentation at school, along with some other games and experiments.
 By hearing her happy voice via phone, I could imagine how this method succeeded.`